mdn/kuma/docs/tests-ui.rst

 Add the name of the file to the test location::

-   $ py.test -m "not login" tests/functional/test_search.py --driver Chrome --driver-path /path/to/chromedriver
+   $ py.test -m "not login and not maintenance_mode" tests/functional/test_search.py --driver Chrome --driver-path /path/to/chromedriver

 Run the tests against a different url
 -------------------------------------